develop-me/blog-resources/base/index.md

 ## Base 16: Hexadecimal

-Binary is great for computers, but, as we've already said, it's not very good for humans.
-Unfortunately if you convert a binary number to a decimal number there's not a consistent mapping between the number of symbols required to represent it: the four symbols binary number “1000” is “8” in decimal (one symbol) but the binary number “1010” is “10” in decimal (two symbols).
-This makes it difficult to work with.

-If the base we use is a *power* of the original base, you will always get a consistent mapping.
-In the case of Base 16 (2<sup>4</sup>), four symbols of binary will always equal one symbol of hexadecimal.

-However, you'll notice that we run out of digits: 0-9 only gives us ten options.
-So we need some more symbols to use.
-Rather than making up some new symbols, it's easiest just to use ones we've already got, so we use the letters “a” to “f”, giving us 16 characters (including 0):
+For any base above 10, you'll notice that we run out of digits: 0-9 only gives us ten options.

+So for Base 16 we need some more symbols to use.
+Rather than making up some new symbols, it's easiest just to use ones we've already got, so we add the letters “a” to “f” on the end of 0-9, giving us 16 characters (including 0):

 - “a” = 10
 - “b” = 11